Health System Redesign

 HSR is intended to be used for Health Authority-led system redesign work that aligns with Ministry of Health mandates.

-Health authority program administrative leadership must be actively engagement in the initiative and must provide the necessary administrative and project management support required to meet the anticipated project outcomes.
+Health authority program administrative leadership must be actively engaged in the initiative and must provide the necessary administrative and project management support required to meet the anticipated project outcomes.

 To expand on the information shared in the Scope of Funding section above: